Developer Guide

 - Add a

-The operation aborted because it will introduce a clash in class timing.
+The operation aborted because it will introduce a clash in class timing.and theTuitionClassdoes not get added to theClassesTab.

 - Prerequisite: TimesTable contains the sample